 Best advice ever received?

 My mother often quoted a saying of her own mother, an immigrant from Williamstown, Co.
 Galway: “When I had cash to treat the gang, this hand was never slow.”
-It was actually a quotation from a late nineteenth-century American barroom ballad, but my mother and her mother intended it as encouragement to be generous whenever one could.
+It was actually a quotation from a late nineteenth-century American barroom ballad, but my mother and her mother intended it as an encouragement to be generous whenever one could.
 In recent years I noticed that an elderly neighbor, Shelly Wortzman, never passed a beggar without giving him a good-sized handout.
 So from my grandmother, whom I never met, the poetic advice of generosity to friends; from Shelly the silent example of generosity to strangers.

 Where do you go to think?